-Basketball's NBA under fire over Rockets' twitter furore
+Basketball's NBA under fire in China, at home over HK protest tweet

 It prompted sportswear brand Li-Ning and sponsor Shanghai Pudong Development Bank (SPD Bank) Credit Card Center to suspend work with the Rockets, while the team’s games were dropped by China’s state broadcaster.

-The post was later deleted and Morey said his views did not represent the team or NBA.
+The post was later deleted and 47-year-old Morey, the NBA’s executive of the year in 2018, said his views did not represent the team or league.

-In a separate statement, the NBA said it recognised Morey’s views have “deeply offended many of our friends and fans in China, which is regrettable.”
+In a separate statement, the NBA said “we recognize that the views expressed by Houston Rockets General Manager Daryl Morey have deeply offended many of our friends and fans in China, which is regrettable.”

+The Chinese-language version issued by the NBA appeared to go further than the English statement, saying: “We are extremely disappointed in the inappropriate remarks made by Houston Rockets General Manager Daryl Morey.”

-“We have great respect for the history and culture of China and hope that sports and the NBA can be used as a unifying force to bridge cultural divides and bring people together,” it said.
+The NBA added, “we have great respect for the history and culture of China and hope that sports and the NBA can be used as a unifying force to bridge cultural divides and bring people together.”

-U.S. lawmakers said the NBA response was shameful and showed how China was using its economic power to censor speech by Americans in the United States.
+U.S. lawmakers said the NBA’s response was shameful and showed how China was using its economic power to censor speech by Americans in the United States.
+[L3N26S0KS]

-“As a lifelong @HoustonRockets fan, I was proud to see @dmorey call out the Chinese Communist Party’s repressive treatment of protestors in Hong Kong,” Texas Senator Ted Cruz, a Republican, said on Twitter.
+“As a lifelong @HoustonRockets fan, I was proud to see @dmorey call out the Chinese Communist Party’s repressive treatment of protesters in Hong Kong,” Texas Senator Ted Cruz, a Republican, said on Twitter.
 “Now, in pursuit of $$, the @NBA is shamefully retreating.”

 Other legislators accused the NBA, no stranger to American politics, of a double standard when it comes to China.

-NBA stars and some coaches have been outspoken in their criticism of U.S. President Donald Trump, and NBA Commissioner Adam Silver has encouraged players to speak out on issues of concern, including questions of police brutality and gun violence.
+NBA stars and some coaches have been outspoken in their criticism of U.S. President Donald Trump, and NBA Commissioner Adam Silver has urged players to speak out on issues of concern, including questions of police brutality and gun violence.

+When LeBron James, Kyrie Irving and other players warmed up for games in “I Can’t Breathe” t-shirts in 2014 to protest the arrest that led to the death of an unarmed black man in New York, the league did not impose fines.
+James, the NBA’s biggest star, endorsed Hillary Clinton and campaigned for her in 2016.

 “And the #NBA, which (correctly) has no problem with players/employees criticizing our gov’t, is now apologizing for criticizing the Chinese gov’t.
 This is shameful and cannot stand,” New Jersey Congressman Tom Malinowski, a Democrat, said in a tweet.